swarmzilla/swarm3k/README.md

 # swarm3k
 SwarmZilla 3000 Collaborative Project

+## Special Thanks
+  * DigitalOcean gave use $250 node credits for this project.
+  * Sematext joins us as our official monitoring and logging system.

 ## Goals
 This is the 2nd collaborative project to distributedly form a huge Docker cluster.
 SwarmZilla 3000 will be targeting 3,000 nodes.
 This test will be done on the stable 1.12.2 version of Docker to make it more stable of course.